soundpress/RulesOfNYC/docs/c06/index.rst

 (d) The foam or viscous liquid shall coat and wet the ACM.
 The ACM shall be kept wet through the bagging process.

-(e) Persons entering the work area shall wear correctly-fitting, good-traction rubber boots.
+(e) Persons entering the work area must wear personal protective equipment as required by 15 RCNY § 1-51 as well as correctly-fitting, good-traction rubber boots.

 (f) Baseboards and wall surfaces up to a minimum height of four feet above the floor shall be covered with a layer of fire retardant 6-mil plastic sheeting.
 If hand power tools are used during the abatement, wall surfaces shall be covered with a layer of 6-mil polyethylene sheeting to a minimum height of six feet.